 The rate of AI and machine learning adoption is drastic

 A recent article from Deloitte outlines several key insights that are extremely valuable for people interested in learning more about AI.
 The fact of the matter?
 Adoption is increasing drastically, and the level of support for AI is only going to increase.
 In HR tech, cognitive technologies are using to improve quality of hire, and to reduce time to fill.
-With 62% of companies adopting AI by the end of the year, what’s stopping you from being on the leading edge of a technological revolution?

 From their extensive analysis, Deloitte found three impressive insights regarding adoption of AI in enterprise: